ujjavaldesai07/spring-boot-react-ecommerce-app/README.md

 - Stores authentication details like token information in cookies.
 - Store cart's product information in cookies.
 - Payment service using Stripe's API to buy products.
+- Responsiveness support for all devices.

 **TOOLS USED**

 - **ReactJS:** Front-end Javascript framework.
-- **Spring-boot 2.0:** Back-end JAVA framework to build microservices using Spring Rest Controller and Spring JPA.
+- **Spring Boot 2.0:** Back-end JAVA framework to build microservices using Spring Rest Controller and Spring JPA.
 - **Material-UI:** Used Google's material design based on the CSS Framework for a responsive website.
 - **Semantic-UI:** Used some components which Material-UI doesn't support.